gvegayon/gallery/20220700-sunbelt/README.md

 For this year's [**International Network of Social Network Analysis**](https://www.insna.org/) Sunbelt conference, I have created four different network visualizations.
 All of them use mainly three R packages: [data.table](https://cran.r-project.org/package=data.table), [igraph](https://cran.r-project.org/package=igraph), [netplot](https://cran.r-project.org/package=netplot), and [rgexf](https://cran.r-project.org/package=rgexf).

 - [**Co-session network**](#co-session-network): Uses the online version of the program.
 Nodes are people and ties are given by nodes co-occurring within a session.

-- [**Co-authorship network**](#co-authorship-network) Part of the Sunbelt2022 data viz challenge.

-- Keyword network
+Nodes are colored according to their roles: speaker, session chair, session organizer.

+- [**Co-authorship network**](#co-authorship-network): Part of the Sunbelt2022 [data viz challenge](https://github.com/johankoskinen/Sunbelt2022), nodes are authors and ties represent co-authorship.
+Nodes are colored by their most frequent topic; thus, authors with multiple papers will be assigned to the most popular topic in their submissions.

+- [**Keyword network**](#keywords-network): Also part of the data viz challenge, this network shows how keywords are related.
+Each node represents a keyword, and two keywords are connected if their [Jaccard index]()--which is used to measure co-occurrence--is above a threshold.
+Colors are given by clustering using the Louvain algorithm in igraph.

+All visualizations have two versions: a PNG file and an interactive html document.

 ## Co-session network

-The figures were drawn with the [`netplot` R package](https://cran.r-project.org/package=netplot).
-Nodes are speakers/chairs/organizers at the [Sunbelt 2022 conference in Cairns, Australia](https://www.sunbelt2022.org/).
-Nodes are connected if they appear together in the same session.
+You can access the interactive version [here](https://gvegayon.github.io/gallery/20220700-sunbelt/gexfjs/).
 To generate the figure, I did the following:

 1. Download the PDF version of the program.